-Generally, the person is not very involved in the process.
+Generally, the injured person does not have to be very involved in the process.
 The summons complaint is drawn up by the attorney, filed by the attorney, and followed up by the attorney.
 The person just needs to know when it is being filed.
 Once someone files an action, they are not required to continue suing the defendant.
 A person can stop the filing a car accident case in Long Island any time they want.
 Also, if someone files an action, they are not forfeiting the right to negotiate outside the courtroom.

 Types of Courts

 Courtrooms where individuals can file a car accident claim in Long Island include the New York in Supreme Court.
 The Supreme Court in the state of New York is the first level court, which hears trials.
 Occasionally, a case can be filed in federal court.
 If the plaintiff and the defendant live in different states, it may be filed in federal court.
 If the claim involves a federal issue or a federal question, it may be filed in federal court.
 If the defendant is a federal entity or federal agency, it has to be filed in court.
 As an example, if a person gets into a car accident with a post office truck, it has to be filed in federal court.